ybce/PalindromeChecker/README.md

 2. Install the requirements using `pip install -r requirements.txt`
 3. From the top level directory, execute `python run.py`.
 Check `http://localhost:5000` for the homepage.

+##Deploy a new version
+Edit the file `deploy.sh` to increment the version number in all 3 commands and then run the file to build, push and set a new image.

 ##Running tests
 There are 6 unit tests in the repo.
 Run them by executing `nose2` from the top level directory.
 More unit tests could be added to increase code coverage.